vocaltractlab/headpositiondoc/source/protocol.rst

 .. figure:: docs/SpPro7.JPG
       :scale: 50%
+      :alt: alternate text
+	:figclass: align-center

-      :alt: This figure provides visual example of the placement of the SpPro7 landmark.
+	This figure provides visual example of the placement of the SpPro7 landmark.

 5. Posterior Superior corner of C2 Apex (PSA)